CBD is completely non-psychoactive & non-addictive.

 Find the best CBD edibles

 Topicals are the best option for anything skin-related.
 These products don’t need to have the dose measured and are, therefore, the safest means of using CBD.
 However, it’s still best to try any new skin product on a small area of the body to make sure there are no allergic reactions before using it on larger areas of the body.

 Suppositories are specifically for inflammation in the digestive tract.
 There are only a few cases where these are necessary, such as following a parasitic infection (for example, worms), to speed recovery and lower inflammation.

 Not all forms of CBD are appropriate for children.

 Here are a few examples of CBD products to avoid giving children.

 Nothing alcohol-related should be given to children.
 Most tinctures are alcohol-based and should, therefore, be avoided.
 There are, however, CBD companies referring to their CBD oils as tinctures.
 Therefore, always double-check the ingredients on products sold as tinctures to confirm the content.

-Capsules are a great way to use CBD but aren’t generally recommended for children, especially those under the age of 8.
+CBD capsules are a great way to use CBD in general, but are not recommended for children.
+This is especially true for those under the age of 8.

 This is because younger children have smaller airways compared with adults.
 Therefore, it’s much easier for a capsule to get caught in a child’s throat — which can be a very uncomfortable experience, not to mention potentially dangerous.